oopsmonk/documentation/getting-started/1.5/first-steps/hello-world.md

-# Send a "hello world" transaction
+# Send a "hello world" message

-**In this tutorial, you send your first transaction to an IOTA node.
-At the end of this tutorial, you'll have your own transaction in the Tangle that everyone can see.**
+**In this tutorial, you send your first message to an IOTA node.
+At the end of this tutorial, you'll have your own message in the Tangle that everyone can see.**

 ## Prerequisites